Improving Consistency Models with Generator-Augmented Flows: Reducing the Discrepancy with Data-Noise Coupling

-\paragraph{Beyond Independent Coupling (IC).} The reliance on IC in consistency and flow models is increasingly recognized as a limiting factor.
-Recent advancements \citep{liu2023flow, pooladian2023multisample} suggest that improved coupling mechanisms could enhance both training efficiency and the quality of generated samples in flow matching.
+The reliance on IC in consistency and flow models is increasingly recognized as a limiting factor.
+Recent advancements suggest that improved coupling mechanisms could enhance both training efficiency and the quality of generated samples in flow matching \citep{liu2023flow, pooladian2023multisample} and diffusion models \citep{li2024immiscible}.
 By reducing the variance in gradient estimation, enhanced coupling can accelerate training.
 Additionally, improved coupling could decrease transport costs and straighten trajectories, yielding better-quality samples.
+In a different context, ReFlow \citep{liu2023flow} leverages couplings provided by the ODE solver in a flow framework, and demonstrates that it reduced transport costs.
+Moreover, \citet{lee23minimizing} propose to learn an encoder from data to noise, and use this encoder as a way to construct a coupling when training a flow model.

+\paragraph{Couplings based on optimal transport (OT) solvers. } OT is a particularly appealing solution for our alignment problem.
+Indeed, if we consider a quadratic cost and distributions with bounded supports, OT is a no-collision transport map \citep{nurbekyan2020no}, \textit{i.e.} $\rvx_t$ can be sampled by a unique pair of points $(\rvx_\star,\rvz)$.
+Thus $\dot{\rvx}_t = \rvv_t(\rvx_t)$, implying $\mathcal{R}(\theta)=0$ in \cref{theorem_R_theta}.
+Several approaches have precisely targeted the reduction of transport cost in flow and consistency models.

-\paragraph{The OT Approach. } Prompted by these findings, \cite{pooladian2023multisample} have explored OT methods to devise batch couplings within the framework of flow matching models.
+\citet{pooladian2023multisample} have more directly explored OT coupling within the framework of flow matching models.
 They show that deterministic and non-crossing paths enabled by OT with infinite batch size lowers the variance of gradient estimators.
-Experimentally, they assess the efficacy of OT solvers, such as Hungarian matching and Sinkhorn algorithms, in coupling batches of noise and data points. \cite{dou2024a} have adopted this approach in consistency models, underscoring the utility of batch OT in boosting model performance.
-However, a significant challenge remains in the generative modeling of images, where the coupling's effectiveness is limited by the meaningfulness of distances between noise and natural images, and by the batch size.

-Another line of works using OT tools with score-based models relies on the Schrodinger Bridge formulation \citep{de2021diffusion, shi2024diffusion, korotin2024light}.
-However, it has mostly proven benefits on transfer tasks rather than standard generative tasks.
+Experimentally, they assess the efficacy of OT solvers, such as Hungarian matching and Sinkhorn algorithms, in coupling batches of noise and data points. \citet{dou2024a} have successfully adopted this approach in consistency models, while \citet{li2024immiscible} applied OT to diffusion models.
+However, due to the prohibitive cubic complexity of OT solvers, OT has to be applied by minibatch for matching samples $(\rvx_\star,\rvz)$.
+Besides an OT approximation error, this incurs the loss of the no-collision property, making $\mathcal{R}(\theta)$ non-zero in real use-cases.
+Another line of works using OT tools with score-based models relies on the Schr\"{o}dinger Bridge formulation \citep{de2021diffusion, shi2024diffusion, korotin2024light, tong2024simulation}, which has mostly proven benefits on transfer tasks.